 The applicant’s proposal illustrates their intention to consolidate 5241-5247 South Street with the two Harvey Street properties to create a through lot.
 The pre-existing development agreement will be discharged and replaced with a new development agreement that permits an eight-storey (plus penthouse) multi-unit dwelling on the consolidated lot.
 The dwelling will contain approximately 112 dwelling units and 83 underground parking spaces (see Submitted Documents for more details).

 If approved, the applicant will restore Stairs House to its original form and design, including: the restoration of original architectural features that have been removed; the removal of modern rear and side additions; and the removal of vinyl siding.
 The restored Stairs House will be incorporated into a new multi-unit dwelling, provide entry into said structure, and contain amenity space and dwelling units.
 The remaining buildings would be demolished.

 The applicant’s proposal also requires a second application which staff are processing concurrently – a substantial alteration application.
 This type of application is a heritage-focused application which is required by Provincial Legislation (i.e., Nova Scotia Heritage Property Act) when significant changes are proposed to a registered heritage property.
-The substantial alterations must be reviewed by the Heritage Advisory Committee and approved by Regional Council.
+The substantial alterations must be reviewed by HRM’s Heritage Advisory Committee and approved by Regional Council.